 A Copenhagen Card is valid for 24, 48, 72 or 120 hours.

-A Mobile Voucher has 20 clips and is great for tourists who desire to spend more time in Copenhagen.
+A Mobile Voucher with 20 clips is a good value for tourists who want to spend more time in Copenhagen.

-All tickets can be used on all modes of transport - buses, trains, metro, and harbour buses - and can be purchased online at DOT's webshop, moviawebshop.dk.
-Tickets can also be purchased at Copenhagen Tourist Information, DSB offices, most train stations, and Copenhagen Airport.
-If you travel without a ticket, do not purchase the correct amount of zones, or overstay the time stated on your ticket, you risk a fine of 750 DKK.
+Tickets are valid on buses, trains, Metro (including the new City Ring) and harbour buses.
+Purchase tickets online at DOT's webshop, moviawebshop.dk, Copenhagen Tourist Information, DSB offices, most train stations, and Copenhagen Airport.
+Travel without a valid ticket, with incorrect zones or longer than the time stated on your ticket will incur a fine of 750 DKK.

 Travel By Bicycle